+The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2013, disclose a 'going concern' qualification to our ability to continue in business.
 The accompanying consolidated financial statements have been prepared under the assumption that we will continue as a going concern.
-We have incurred losses since our inception and we do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and/or raising additional funds.
-During the nine-months ended September 30, 2014, we raised \$1,374,710 net cash from the sale of 27,726,090 common shares to be issued, \$200,000 net cash from the sale of 200 shares of Series B Preferred Stock, and \$230,489 net cash from the issuance of a note payable.
+We are an exploration stage company and we have incurred losses since our inception.
+We do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
+During the year ended December 31, 2013, we raised \$571,352 net cash from the issuance of notes payable in gold and received cash of \$332,067 from a receivable from equipment sold in 2012.
 We believe that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.

 We currently have no historical recurring source of revenue and our ability to continue as a going concern is dependent on our ability to raise capital to fund our future exploration and working capital requirements or our ability to profitably execute our business plan.
-Our plans for the long-term return to and continuation as a going concern include the profitable exploitation of our mining properties and financing our future operations through sales of our common stock and/or debt.
+Our plans for the long-term return to and continuation as a going concern include financing our future operations through sales of our common stock and/or debt and the eventual profitable exploitation of its mining properties.
 Additionally, the current capital markets and general economic conditions in the United States are significant obstacles to raising the required funds.
 These factors raise substantial doubt about our ability to continue as a going concern.

-On October 10, 2013, we reported Goldrich NyacAU Placer, LLC ("GNP") had completed preparations for initial production and had produced approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
-There was no production during the 2014 season.
-Production is expected to begin in 2015 and plant expansion is scheduled to be completed in stages through 2016.
+On October 10, 2013, we reported GNP had completed preparations for initial extraction and had extracted approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
+Sale of the gold provided \$918,000 in revenue to GNP.
+No extraction is expected in 2014 as construction of the mine is completed with extraction planned to resume in June 2015.
 A successful mining operation may provide the long-term financial strength for the Company to remove the going concern condition in future years.
-See Note 6 Joint Venture.